-There are many books that have bullying as a central theme; there are also many that deal with people and stories of the Second World War.
-But the telling, re-telling and listening to stories in ‘Girl 38’ ties the two themes together in a fresh way to produce a novel which eloquently explores what friendship really means and what sacrifices and acts of courage need to be made when you truly care about someone, regardless of age or time.
-Fear of ‘difference’, too, is a major issue in the book: the cruelty and selfishness shown by some of the characters becomes quite horrifyingly pitiless as the novel progresses.
-But the ‘light’ of others fortunately balances the darkness of these characters, and the ending ties up everything in a satisfying way.
+Many books have bullying as a central theme; there are also many that deal with people and stories of the Second World War.
+But the telling, re-telling and listening to stories in Girl 38 ties the two themes together in a fresh way to produce a novel which eloquently explores what friendship means and what sacrifices and acts of courage need to be made when you genuinely care about someone, regardless of age or time.
+Fear of ‘difference’, too, is a significant issue in the book: the cruelty and selfishness shown by some of the characters becomes quite horrifyingly pitiless as the novel progresses.
+But the ‘light’ of others, fortunately, balances the darkness of these characters, and the ending ties up everything in a satisfying way.

-This book would work very well as a class novel for children in Year 6 or in early Key Stage 3.
+This book would work very well as a class novel for children aged 11 years+.
 Issues in the book support many units of work in PSHE concerning friendship, bullying and cultural differences, and discussions around a wide variety of questions would develop naturally: is it better to do what you think is right, or what ‘the group’ think?
 Should a friend insist on what you decide?
 How do you welcome new people into your life?
 What differences are there between you and others?
-Additionally, the European, social and cultural perspectives provided in ‘Girl 38’ will add a deeper dimension to the children’s knowledge of the period and to their historical questioning.
+Additionally, the European, social and cultural perspectives provided in Girl 38 will add a deeper dimension to the children’s knowledge of the period and their historical questioning.

 Although this is a short novel, its impact is strong: the language is clear, the storytelling direct, and its message easily related to young people’s lives.
 Recommended.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.